Swati07Singh10/swati-dataanalytics/README.md

 ## 🚀 Aspiring Data Analyst

-I am transitioning from Merchandising to Data Analytics with experience in business operations, vendor management, and production planning.
+I am transitioning from Merchandising to Data Analytics with experience in business operations, sales planning,  vendor management, and production planning.
 I enjoy solving business problems using data and building dashboards that support decision-making.

 ---